 2. The Minnie Vans are late-model Chevy Traverse

-Each Minnie Van is equipped with two car seats and the driver (who is a Disney Cast Member, how cool is that!!!) is trained on car seat installation and safety.
+Minnie Vans are equipped with two car seats and the driver (who is a Disney Cast Member, how cool is that!) is trained on car seat installation and safety.

 Disney generally does a great job with transportation.
 Disney’s Magical Express that gets you to and from the Orlando Airport and the transportation systems that run from the resorts to the parks and between the parks – buses, boats, and my favorite, the Monorail) is seamless, although you will often wait in a long line, especially during peak hours or at the end of the night.

 3. The Minnie Vans can fill a much-needed gap in Disney transportation

 If you want to go from one resort to another, things start to get tricky.
 Disney doesn’t offer complimentary resort to resort transportation.
 If you want to get from Resort A to Resort B, the only way to do it is via one of the parks…although some resorts are within walking distance of one another and, if you’re going between resorts on the Monorail Line or around Disney’s BoardWalk, it’s not that bad.

 The Walt Disney World property is roughly 40 square miles, though, which is about the size of San Francisco.
 You can’t say it is or isn’t to get around Walt Disney World on foot because it really just depends on where you’re going.
 We’ve found using the Minnie Van service and Lyft at Disney World to be a great option.